Posted: Thu, 02/07/2019 - 16:20

 - Issue 4: This issue explains how 3D visualizations are uncovering new information about fossils.
 It includes a super cool interactive activity with downloadable 3D PDF documents that let you explore a dinosaur vertebrae or ancient crocodile tooth.
 You can rotate, zoom, and/or view individual slices of each image.
 Check it out in this issue.

-- Issue 5: This week's issue explains how scientists are creating computational memory by folding DNA like origami.
+- Issue 5: This issue explains how scientists are creating computational memory by folding DNA like origami.